 Aparna Sen apologises profusely for being late.
 She folds her hands and literally stoops for arriving twenty minutes later than the scheduled time for her session at the Jagran Film Festival.
 “There was some miscommunication.
 I hate being late.
 I am always punctual.
-In fact, I am known for it,” she says, this time verbally apologising and reminding how Friday was an anomaly.
-Later, someone, probably trying to remind her of her maladaptive relationship with time, tells her, albeit in jest, how she has made only 13 films in her long-spanning career.
-Sen is apologetic again, but this time she takes responsibility for it.
+In fact, I am known for it,” she says, reminding how Friday was an anomaly.
+Later, when someone reminds her of her maladaptive relationship with time — she has made only 13 films in her long-spanning career — Sen is apologetic again.
+The statement was uttered in jest but she takes responsibility for it.
 “I only make films when I have something to say,” she asserts.
-Sen as a filmmaker is keenly aware of the time we are living in, and her latest film, Gharey Bairey, Aaj that premiered at the festival bears a fitting testimony to it.
+Sen as a filmmaker is keenly aware of the time we are living in, and her latest film, Ghawre Bairey Aaj bears a fitting testimony to it.

 Departing from Satyajit Ray’s 1985 film Gharey Bairey that too was based on Rabindranath Tagore’s 1916 novel, Sen, the self-confessed stickler of time, does not posit her film against the backdrop of the 1905 Bengal Partition, the Swadeshi upsurge or the nationalistic fervour that had gripped the people of the state.
 Instead, bearing the marking of time ‘Aaj’, her film is set against the present times, where each day brings in tiding of fresh instances of lynching, where the definition of nationalism is increasingly becoming polarised and there is a growing demand to speak in a common rhetoric, to retaliate in a common war cry.
 This adaptation then is not another instance of a ‘remake’ at a time similar story being re-told in different languages is de rigueur, rather a tacit, terrifying reminder that the more things change, the more they remain the same.